djannitor/gns3-mikrotik/README.md

 Then click "OK".

+The above will open consoles as tabs in a new Windows Terminal instance "1", while an already running Windows Terminal window is instance "0".

-It may be a bug or a feature in Terminal, but the GNS3 Console windows will require you to press the "Enter/Return" key to display the device's login prompt.
+You may need to press the "Enter/Return" key to display the device's login prompt.